Grant Writing 101

 6. Be sure to include the local context of your project.
 Stress how your project will either be a unique asset to the area or will support ongoing local initiatives within your heritage area.

-As the Executive Director of the Chesapeake Crossroads Heritage Area, I work to help every applicant to be as prepared as possible for a very competitive MHAA grant round.
+The Executive Director of the Chesapeake Crossroads Heritage Area works to help every applicant to be as prepared as possible for a very competitive MHAA grant round.
 There were 260 Intents received across the state in 2024, but from experience, we know that not all those who submit an Intent go on to submit a full application.
 And, last year, only about half of the submitted full applications were funded (some partially funded) at the grant decision meeting in July.

 You should know that by submitting an Intent, you will have access to the full application on the grants platform, unless it is flagged by MHAA staff.
 There is no “invitation” sent, but instead, the application will now appear in your choices in the drop-down menu related to your application in the grants portal.
 There is no other means of filing an application, and organizations that have not submitted an Intent are not eligible to apply.